mightyflavieee/ing-sw-2021-rizzoglio-ruberto-mussato/README.md

 ### 2.2 GUI
 There are two ways to run the GUI version:
-1. Tramite CLI: immettere il seguente comando `java -jar MastersOfRenaissance.jar gui`;
+1. Through the CLI: enter the following command `java -jar MastersOfRenaissance.jar gui`;
-2. Tramite file .jar: cliccare sul file!
+2. Through the .jar file: click on the file!

 ## 3. Server
 The server's .jar file is hosted on a Linux machine (EC2 of Amazon AWS) and is permanently active.
 Anyone in possession of the client-side .jar file can automatically connect to the server.

 The server's .jar file has however been included in the folder `/deliverables`.

 ## 4. Coverage